EuCd$_2$As$_2$: a magnetic semiconductor

 In this work, we study ultraclean EuCd$_2$As$_2$ crystals.
 Electronic transport measurements indicate an extremely low hole concentration.
 Accordingly, optical conductivity shows no detectable Drude component, and a strong Reststrahlen phonon mode.
 Our pump-probe photoemission measurement points to a clear band gap, and a carrier lifetime in the picosecond time scale.
-These experiments, together with extensive optical measurements, provide decisive proof that EuCd$_2$As$_2$ is a semiconductor with a gap of 770~meV, and not a topological semimetal as previously thought \cite{Ma:2019,Ma:2020,Jo:2020,Soh:2018,Soh:2020,Taddei:2022}.
+These experiments, together with extensive optical measurements, provide decisive proof that EuCd$_2$As$_2$ is a semiconductor, and not a topological semimetal as previously thought \cite{Ma:2019,Ma:2020,Jo:2020,Soh:2018,Soh:2020,Taddei:2022}.
+We deduce a band gap of 770~meV.
+Our results underline the need for more adapted band structure calculations.
 Moreover, our results demonstrate that the band structure of EuCd$_2$As$_2$ changes dramatically in an external magnetic field, due to an intimate coupling to localized Eu spins.
 All of these effects persist up to high temperatures, deep within the paramagnetic phase.
 We understand this through a strong exchange coupling of Eu 4$f$ localized spins to the band states originating from Eu 6$s$, 6$p$ and 5$d$ orbitals.